arcus/education_modules/elements_of_maps/elements_of_maps.md

 ## Shapes

-Interpreting the geospatial data presented by a map is one thing, but if you want to make a map, you need to know how geospatial data becomes a map!
+Interpreting the geospatial data presented by a map is one thing, but if you want to make a map, you need to know how geospatial data becomes a map.

 The following map shows the city of Philadelphia, along with a few specific attributes: